Battery Packs For Dash Cams 2022 / 2023

 Operating Temperature: -10°C – 70°C (14°F – 158°F)

 The PowerCell 8 was developed by Cellink, in cooperation with the American company BlackboxMyCar.
-It was released in late 2021 and has a higher capacity than other battery packs.
+It was released in late 2021 and has a higher capacity than most other battery packs.
 According to the manufacturer, it will allow for up to 48 hours of parking mode operation.

 Pros: